SpineML/debian_packaging/README.md

 SpineML_PreFlight - Code to pre-parse a SpineML model so that it is ready for SpineML_2_BRAHMS or any other simulation backend.

+Running the scripts

+To run the scripts, you need to have set up local package dependencies, with this in /etc/pbuilderrc:

+# How to include local packages in the build:
+OTHERMIRROR="deb [trusted=yes] file:///var/cache/pbuilder/localdeps ./"
+BINDMOUNTS="/var/cache/pbuilder/localdeps"
+# the hook dir may already be set/populated!
+HOOKDIR="/var/cache/pbuilder/hookd"
+# this is necessary for running ''apt-ftparchive'' in the hook below
+EXTRAPACKAGES="apt-utils"

+And this in /var/cache/pbuilder/hookd:

+s@host:~$ cat /var/cache/pbuilder/hookd/D05deps
+#!/bin/bash
+echo "D05deps script"
+(cd /var/cache/pbuilder/localdeps; apt-ftparchive packages . > Packages)
+apt-get update

+This has to be included BEFORE the base.tgz files are built.

+You have to create the Packages file too:

+sudo touch /var/cache/pbuilder/localdeps/Packages

 These scripts have been developed on Seb's laptop and are currently Seb-specific, meaning that if you want to run them, you'll have to review them to change from using Seb's signing keys to your own as